NimmiSarahMathew/DNSTest/README.md

   failure rate, average interval) when stopped.
 - Shows the same data live in a simple Compose screen while it runs.

-## What it does *not* establish (yet)

-The DNS check itself is straightforward.
-The harder part — actually proving the background-vs-foreground hypothesis — needs one of two things this repo doesn't currently do:

-- **Real extended-usage evidence**: correlating each check's timestamp against whether the app was foregrounded or backgrounded at that moment (via `ProcessLifecycleOwner`), run over hours of real usage, so failures can be checked for clustering during background windows.
-- **A forced reproduction**: an instrumented test that forces the device into Doze (`adb shell dumpsys deviceidle force-idle`) and checks DNS immediately after, as a fast, repeatable — if narrower — signal.
-This only covers the Doze mechanism specifically, not App Standby buckets or OEM-specific battery management layered on top of stock Android.

-Neither is implemented here.
-This repo is the isolated repro of the check itself, not the finished investigation.

 ## Structure

 ```